dev1virtuoso/Template/Template_folder/README.md

 - Make your changes and thoroughly test them.
 - Submit a pull request describing the modifications and the rationale behind them.

-By contributing to this project, you agree to license your contributions under the terms of the The Carson Open Source License (CEOSL) Version 2.0.
+By contributing to this project, you agree to license your contributions under the terms of the Carson Open Source License (CEOSL) .

 ## Contact Information